AshampooSystems/boden/doc_input/properties.md

     Person      somePerson = ...;
     HeightView  view = ...;

-    // We now bind the "value" property of the HeightView to the "heigth" property of the person object.
+    // We now bind the HeightView's "setValue" property setter to the "heigth" property of the person object.
-    BDN_BIND_PROPERTY_TO( view, value, somePerson, height );
+    BDN_BIND_TO_PROPERTY( view, setValue, somePerson, height );

     // Now we change the height of the person object.
 This will
     // automatically also update the bound property "value" in the HeightView.